How police handle mental health in-house and in their community

 “We have a debriefing that we go through, when our officers are involved in a critical incident.
 It’s called Critical Incident Stress Management, and we have certain personnel that are trained and certified to go through debriefings with officers, firefighters and paramedics,” explained Lt.
 Stotts.

-The Twin Falls Police Department’s dedication to mental health goes far beyond their own officers… it reaches out to the community as well.
+The Twin Falls Police Department’s dedication to mental health goes far beyond their own officers, it reaches out to the community as well.

 “This is our mental health awareness themed vehicle.
 I think it symbolizes that we as professionals and police officers have gotten better at recognizing and understanding when people are going through a mental health crisis,” expressed Lt.
 Stotts.
-“22 years ago when I started my career, that wasn’t as talked about and recognized and there weren’t the programs that we have today.”

 Every year, the department sends some of their officers to an annual one week training with mental health professionals called, CIT, which stands for Crisis Intervention Team.
 This offers them tools learn how to handle mental health crisis on the job.